coatrack/coatrack/contribution-and-developer-guidelines.md

 The establishment of best practices in CoatRack and compliance of these is important to us.
 We put great effort to our review process to steadily improve the quality of our code base and we expect the same willingness from you.
 Here are a few practices that should always be considered:

 * Code is written for readers and should be quickly understood by them.
 Use descriptive names, a clear architecture, short functions and small, cohesive classes.
 Add Java Docs if necessary.
 * Use a consistent coding style that goes along with the already existing code.
-Please do not change the formatting of exiting code that is not relevant to the issue you are working on.
+Please do not change the formatting of existing code that is not relevant to the issue you are working on.
 * Spaces should be used for indentation, not tabs.
 * Newly added code should be delivered with automated tests, for example unit tests or integration tests.
 Ensure to have a high code coverage.